 - Rice wine vinegar

-- Cooked rice– short grain brown is my preference
+- Cooked rice– short grain rice, use white or brown rice

 - Carrots- Steamed, grated or fresh match stick carrots